paritytech/parity-bridges-common/README.md

                 +---------------+

 The Millau chain must be able to accept Rialto headers and verify their integrity.
-It does this by using a runtime module designed to track Gradpa finality.
+It does this by using a runtime module designed to track GRANDPA finality.
 Since two blockchains can't interact directly they need an external service, called a relayer, to communicate.
 The relayer will subscribe to new Rialto headers via RPC and submit them to the Millau chain for verification.